pagkly/Zed/Investopedia4/Open Source Definition.md

 ## Understanding Open Source

 Open source is a perfect illustration of the adage that says “It takes a village to raise a child.”
 To perfect the usability of a product, multiple minds and talents are needed for various areas of the product’s functionality.
 Platforms developed and built on user collaboration work better and have less bugs.
-Software developers who encourage the open source concept believe that by giving any interested party access to modify a product’s source code, the application will be more usable and error-free over the long term.
+Software developers who encourage the open source concept believe that by giving any interested party access to modify a product’s source code, the application [[Will|will]] be more usable and error-free over the [[Long Term|long term]].

 Mozilla Firefox, Linux, WordPress, [[Bitcoin]](https://www.investopedia.com/terms/b/bitcoin.asp), and [[Android]](https://www.investopedia.com/terms/a/android-operating-system.asp) are all popular examples of open source projects.
 By making their source codes available to all, open source products serve as educational tools for technology students who study the codes, learn from them, and opt to create even better codes.
 Hence, better and more innovative applications are created from the foundation of previous open source applications.